 Attorney David Rapoport Guest on Radio Show ‘Your Legal Rights’

-Last night, attorney David E. Rapoport of Rapoport Weisberg Sims & VanOverloop was the guest attorney on the KALW Public Radio show Your Legal Rights live broadcast Call-A-Lawyer Night.
+Last night, attorney David E. Rapoport of Rapoport Sims Perry & VanOverloop was the guest attorney on the KALW Public Radio show Your Legal Rights live broadcast Call-A-Lawyer Night.
 The topic of last night’s show, “A Discussion of Personal Injury and Wrongful Death Cases,” included an informative discussion as well as listener participation when on-the-air listeners were invited to […]

 Safe Driving In Congested Areas – Part Two